Lonely Beach, Koh Chang

 Another major change post covid is that this stretch of shoreline is now being developed.
 The land has been cleared and split into plots that can be rented.
 The area is known at LB Complex.
 Initially there were just a few small bars and restaurants but the area has taken off and there’s an ever growing number of small restaurants and bars in this area.

 The access road, leading from the main road towards the sea, has a few small bars on the right hand side and a couple of places with basic rooms, plus a few small restaurants on the other.
 Near the sea Beautiful Bar is popular, as is Thaitanic – a restaurant build in the shape of a fisherman’s boat.
-For a beer or cocktail by the sea you’ve got Mimo Tree & Rude Boy.
+Rude Boy, 100 metres south is also worth checking out for the ramshackle decor and sunset views.

 One upmarket option is Nest Sense, located at the far southern end of the rocky shoreline.
-This is a boutique resort aimed at those who like a night out but have also got $100 / night to splash on a very nice bungalow with sea views.
+This is a very nice boutique resort with well appointed sea view bungalows.
 Providing the lack of sandy beach isn’t a turn off, it’s one of the top boutique resorts on the island.

 It’s the roadside areas to the south of the sandy beach, where all of the commercial growth has been – simply because this is the only area where land is available to rent.
 All manner of small bars, tattooists, small restaurants, dive schools etc abound.